James5425/Education-Perfect-Bot/README.md

 ## To Do:

 - Create a UI
-- Add support for Listening, Dictation, Writing and Speaking
+- Add support for Listening, Dictation and Speaking

+## Updates:

+##### 12/01/21:

+- Added support for Writing
+- Clean up the code a little bit
+- Fixed some bug

 ## Notes